National Disability Insurance Scheme

 The RACP is committed to advocating for all mainstream health services and programs to meet the health needs of people with disability.

-The Working Party aims to equip paediatricians and physicians with the skills and knowledge to work effectively within the new NDIS model and support the delivery of high quality care to their patients with disabilities.
+The Working Party aims to equip physicians and paediatricians with the skills and knowledge to work effectively within the new NDIS model and support the delivery of high quality care to their patients with disabilities.
+To achieve this aim, the RACP has just launched a comprehensive online resource for medical specialists.
+The NDIS guides for physicians and paediatricians can be accessed at www.racp.edu.au/ndisguides

 Recent submissions, position statements and media